The Art of Kolrosing (In-Person)

-This is an in-person class held at Vesterheim Folk Art School.
+• Location: This was an in-person class held at Vesterheim Folk Art School.

 Kolrosing is a humble decorative Scandinavian folk art made by incising wood surfaces and filling the lines with pigment.
 In 19th century Norway, this art adorned three-quarters of a million wooden Toten spoons but is now classified as an endangered folk art.
 Kolrosing doesn’t involve specialized tools, strength, or a studio—just a very small knife.
 In fact, you can do it in your lap and carry everything you need in a pencil case!
 Kolrosing artist and folklorist Liesl Chatman will cover knife techniques used in cutting letters, borders, patterns, and illustration.